 In the final analysis, this is a highly speculative essay.
 In order to establish continued—and far reaching—government interest in the bigfoot phenomena, it is almost entirely dependent on either the Battle Mountain incident as described by Powell (2003) or the “Everglades incident” as detailed in Isdahl (2020) containing accurate eyewitness testimony.
 There may be other incidents that also suggest government involvement, though none as compelling as either of these—at least that I am aware.
 Others, like Fred Bradshaw’s Mt.
 Saint Helen’s secondhand account are riddled with so many fallacies that they establish themselves as hoaxes almost by default.
 That reduces this essay to an exceedingly small dataset and a whole lot of “ifs”—certainly too many “ifs” for my liking and not nearly enough eyewitness data, and I’m sure many readers will feel the same way, though I do feel the reasoning is sound along the way, enough that I can say if the government has been involved in covert sasquatch research over the course of the last fifty years—certainly an extensive timeframe upon which to build—telemetry studies are the logical endpoint for any agency with comparatively unlimited resources at its disposal.
 Maybe further proof or refutation will come to light in the future about either of these other two eyewitness incidents, and just as likely there will be nothing more.
 Such is the nature of the bigfoot phenomenon.

 My instinctive reaction is to dismiss the whole government conspiracy thing.
 While it is as an overarching explanation that resolves the continued elusiveness of the hominin by suppression of the truth, it is an also an unsatisfactory one from a scientific standpoint and, admittedly, this is where my bias lies.
 Bigfoot speed, camouflage, active evasiveness when in proximity to humans, other biological, as well as ecological principles just as readily explain the species continued elusiveness, not to mention a certain egotism on behalf of scientists.
 In Bigfoot in Evolutionary Perspective, I pointed out that when science abdicates its duties, paranormal explanations start to creep in, proposed by those less versed in the sciences.
 So too, when science abdicates its duties, government conspiracies can also creep in.
 There is a difference here though.
 Government agencies are tangible, and as for the bigfoot phenomenon itself, they do exist as a fringe element as demonstrated by the atlas and the FBI’s response to Byrne, and outside of that, if only in hearsay and a few cases of eyewitness testimony for the most part.
 Ultimately, I can’t dismiss the possibility that the government is involved in the bigfoot phenomenon.
 Acknowledging that doesn’t make one a conspiracy theorist.
-Neither can I outright dismiss two of the most intriguing eyewitness incidents as presented—the Battle Mountain incident and the “Everglades incident”—at least not with further information to analyze.
+Neither can I outright dismiss two of the most intriguing eyewitness incidents as presented—the Battle Mountain incident and the “Everglades incident”—at least not without further information to analyze.
 In the end, the reader will have to weigh this analysis—limited as it is—for him/herself, draw his/her own conclusions, if any, and supplement this analysis with outside data or perhaps even personal life experiences.

 There seems to be a bit of a discrepancy as to the elder Bradshaw’s job title.
-Suchy (2009) states he is a supervisor, while Short (2012) quotes Fred Bradshaw saying his father worked security.
+Coil Suchy (2009) states he is a supervisor, while Short (2012) quotes Fred Bradshaw saying his father worked security.
 Perhaps the elder Bradshaw worked in a supervisory security position, in which case there is no discrepancy.
 I mention this because the narrative takes on different overtones depending on what Bradshaw’s precise job title is.

 This encounter included a weight estimated for the bigfoot Bradshaw encountered, and I used it in Bigfoot in Evolutionary Perspective , along with other weight estimates reported by other eyewitnesses to demonstrate the variation in weights eyewitnesses report and how difficult it is for eyewitnesses to give accurate weight estimates for a bigfoot.
 Since John Green only reported two bigfoot encounters for Fred Bradshaw in his database, I was not alerted to the many other incidents as reported in Short, as well as the incident Moriarity reported.
 I will remove the reference in any future editions, since Bradshaw in unreliable.